 \section{Introduction}

-Galaxy clusters, with masses $\sim 10^{14} $--$ 10^{15}$~\msun{}, are the largest gravitationally-bound structures in the universe, and are exceptionally useful tools in cosmology and astrophysics.
-Their growth is dominated by gravity, due to their large masses, leading clusters to have thermodynamic properties that depend only on mass and redshift, and are independent of formation history \citep{Kaiser:1986}.
-The bulk of baryons in clusters exists in a hot ($k T_x \sim 2 $--$ 4$~keV), centralized \emph{intracluster medium} (ICM), which is typically observable in X-rays and through the thermal Sunyaev-Zeldovich effect (tSZ).
-The large numbers of galaxies in clusters, as well as the resolvable ICM, allow for robust measurements of the total halo mass \citep{Pratt:2010}.
-Being at the higher end of the halo mass function, cluster mass measurements are highly constraining on the parameters $\Omega_m$ (the dark matter mass fraction) and $\sigma_8$ (the matter power spectrum amplitude at 8~$h^{-1}$~Mpc) \citep{Allen:2011, Kravtsov:Borgani:2012}.
+Galaxy clusters, with masses $\sim 10^{14} $--$ 10^{15}$~\msun{}, are the largest gravitationally-bound structures in the universe and are exceptionally useful tools in cosmology and astrophysics.
+The evolution of massive clusters is dominated by their gravity, leading them to have thermodynamic properties that depend primarily on mass and redshift, and are independent of formation history \citep{Kaiser:1986}.
+The bulk of baryons in clusters exists in a hot ($k T_x \sim 2 $--$ 4$~keV), centralized \emph{intracluster medium} (ICM), which is typically observable in X-ray emission and through the thermal Sunyaev-Zeldovich effect (tSZ).
+Rich galaxy populations in clusters, as well as the resolvable X-ray emitting ICM, allow for robust measurements of the total halo mass \citep{Pratt:2010}.
+Being at the higher end of the halo mass function, cluster mass measurements are highly constraining on the cosmological parameters $\Omega_m$ (the total mass density) and $\sigma_8$ (the matter power spectrum amplitude at 8~$h^{-1}$~Mpc) \citep{Allen:2011, Kravtsov:Borgani:2012}.

-One quantity of cosmological interest is the baryon fraction within the halo relative to the cosmic baryon fraction $f_B = \Omega_b/\Omega_m$:
+Given their importance in cosmology, understanding how baryons are distributed within clusters is essential.
+One quantity of cosmological interest is the gas mass fraction within the halo, relative to the cosmic baryon fraction $f_B = \Omega_b/\Omega_m$: